-• What types of providers may act as a PCP?
+What types of providers may act as a PCP?

-You may select from among several types of physicians as a PCP.
+Several types of physicians can serve as a PCP.
 These include, for example, internists, family practitioners, and gynecologists who have agreed to service our members in a primary care physician role.